espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Pernicious Poltergeist.md

 # Pernicious Poltergeist
 ![[systems-pf2e-icons-spells-pernicious-poltergeist.webp|150]]

 You create an echo of a powerful poltergeist, temporarily anchoring it to the area to terrorize and harm any opponents foolish enough to remain in the area.
-Because the poltergeist is a manifestation and is not truly present, it can't be attacked or hurt; it remains [[Invisible]] unless otherwise stated.
+Because the poltergeist is a manifestation and is not truly present, it can't be attacked or hurt; it remains [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Invisible]] unless otherwise stated.
 When you Cast the Spell, and the first time you Sustain it on subsequent rounds, the poltergeist creates your choice of one of the following effects.

 *   **Deathly Assault** (negative) The poltergeist focuses on one creature in the area and flies through that creature's space, dealing 4d10 void damage (Basic Fortitude save).
 *   **Frighten** (emotion, fear, mental) The poltergeist becomes visible, appearing as a skeletal, ghostlike humanoid.
 Creatures in the area must attempt a Will save, becoming Frightened 2 on a failure.